Eyal Booker in the Philippines

 Take a look at our photo gallery of Eyal Booker in the Philippines, where he distributed shelters to families whose homes were destroyed, and helped farmers replant their lost crops.

-Give to Raw Hope and help children in the world's most dangerous places
+Help save and protect children in the world's most dangerous places

-When you sign up to Raw Hope, you'll receive regular updates showing you the life-changing difference you are making to children's lives, including stories from children around the world.
-Raw Hope contributions are used to fund our work in fragile states and respond to emergencies such as Mangkhut.
+When you sign up to Childhood Rescue, you'll receive regular updates showing you the life-changing difference you are making to children's lives, including stories from children around the world.
 Give now to reach more children in the world’s most dangerous places.

 You can also make a one-off donation - find out more